-A variety of interactive training methods will be utilized in the conduct of this training-workshop.
-Lecture-discussion (LD) will be used to create awareness and understanding of the definition of concepts and present principles, approaches and procedures.
-It will be followed by Q&A to deepen understanding and allow for exchange of insights.
-Several workshops, exercises and buzz sessions will be conducted to build and/or deepen the skills of participants on the use of various tools and methods in VCA.
-Outputs of the various workshops will be presented in plenary session to facilitate exchange of ideas, sharing of experiences and dig into the realities on the ground.
+A variety of interactive training methods were utilized in the conduct of this training-workshop.
+Lecture-discussion (LD) were used to create awareness and understanding of the definition of concepts and present principles, approaches and procedures.
+It was followed by Q&A to deepen understanding and allow for exchange of insights.
+Several workshops, exercises, and buzz sessions were conducted to build and/or deepen the skills of participants on the use of various tools and methods in VCA.
+Outputs of the various workshops were presented in plenary session to facilitate exchange of ideas, sharing of experiences and dig into the realities on the ground.

-A pre- and post-test examination will be administered to gauge individual knowledge accumulation on the subject during the attendance to the course.
-A re-entry action plan (REAP) will be required for all participants.
-The possibility to apply learnings from the workshop into practice in the workstation of the participants shall be reflected in the REAP.
+A pre- and post-test examination were administered to gauge individual knowledge accumulation on the subject during the attendance to the course.
+A re-entry action plan (REAP) was required for all participants.
+Application of learnings from the workshop into practice in the workstations of the participants was reflected in the REAP.

-The course is divided into four modules, as follows:
+The course was divided into four modules, as follows:

 |Module 1||Value Chain Development and the ASEAN Agriculture and Rural Development Challenges|